 - The exact path for the plist file is ~/Library/Preferences/com.apple.Safari.plist

 - Drag the file to your desktop.
-You will loose your Safari Settings but the system will create a new Preference file when Safari is started.
-You can also choose to rename the file and save it so that you can put it back once you are done with these steps.
-You can add a suffix like “.crpt” (corrupt) for now.
+You lose your Safari Settings, but the system creates a new Preference file when Safari is started.
+Additionally, it’s best to rename the file and save it so that you can put it back once you are done with these steps.
+Just add a suffix like “.crpt” (corrupt) for now.

-- Once you have removed the preferences file and have ensured to kill the “csdprefsd” process,
+- Once you have removed the preferences file and make sure you kill the “csdprefsd” process

 Safari Problems – 5 General Tips

-In our experience, we have found that third party extensions and plugins are predominantly responsible for sluggishness in your Safari experiences; here are a few general tips that you can check.
+In our experience, third party extensions and plugins are often responsible for sluggishness in your Safari experiences; here are a few general tips that you can check.

-If you are able to get the Safari up and running, but experiencing general sluggishness, chances are that the machine might be infected by some adware.
+If you can get the Safari up and running, but experiencing general sluggishness, the chances are that the machine might be infected with some adware.
 You can use a free adware removal tool like www.Adwaremedic.com/index.php.